Lohgarh

-Lohgarh is a city in the Bilaspur tehsil in the state of Haryana(now), 25km away from Historic Gurdwara Paonta Sahib (City Est.by 10th Sikh Guru Gobind Singh) in India.
+Lohgarh is a city in the Bilaspur tehsil in the state of Haryana in India.
 It was the capital of the First Sikh State under Banda Singh Bahadur from 1710 to 1716.
 It contains several prominent sites such as the Lohgarh Sahib Gurdwara, the Lohgarh Fort and the Banda Singh Bahadur Statue.

 The city of Lohgarh is currently under development by the Haryana government to make it a tourist spot, especially for Sikh pilgrims.